bright/new-www/content/blog/unblocking-the-main-thread-refactoring-from-sync-to-async-in-javascript.md

 In this blog post, we've witnessed how traditional synchronous tasks can monopolize the main thread, resulting in sluggish performance and unresponsive interfaces.

-However, we've discovered an escape hatch, allowing us to convert synchronous workflows into asynchronous ones, enabling the browser to manage additional tasks such as user interaction events.
+However, we've discovered an escape hatch, allowing us to **convert synchronous workflows into asynchronous ones, enabling the browser to manage additional tasks such as user interaction events**.
 Initially, we employed **`setTimeout`** with a 40ms deadline.
 Later, we transitioned to using **`setImmediate`** through the **`MessageChannel`** shim, which enabled us to bypass the 4ms clamp.
 While this approach is effective for urgent tasks, it may not be the optimal choice for non-urgent work that can be deferred until the browser is free.

 Fortunately, a novel solution presents itself in the form of the **`requestIdleCallback`** API.
-This tool enables us to schedule tasks during periods of browser inactivity and precisely measure available processing time and determine when to return control back to the browser.
+This tool enables us to **schedule tasks during periods of browser inactivity and precisely measure available processing time and determine when to return control back to the browser**.
 Moreover, in instances of browser overload, the timeout parameter offers a means to enforce execution after a specified delay.

 By adopting these strategies, we can enhance the user experience of our web applications, optimizing performance and responsiveness.